 \section{Related Work}

-We now discuss further related work apart from the studies discussed in \autoref{sec:intro}. \paragraph{Language Adaptive Pretraining (\lapt{}).} \citet{alabi-etal-2022-adapting} adapted XLM-R to up to 20 African languages at the same time instead of specializing on a single language. \citet{ebrahimi-kann-2021-adapt} and \citet{wang-etal-2022-expanding} used resources with much higher language coverage than web-scraped monolingual texts (the bible and lexicons, respectively) to adapt pretrained multilingual models to unseen languages. \citet{muller-etal-2021-unseen} transliterated unseen languages into Latin script to improve performance when using an existing pretrained vocabulary.
-Such work is significant, as the original pretraining of XLM-R only covers about 1\% of the world's total languages\footnote{Based on numbers reported by \citet{wang-etal-2022-expanding}}.
-In contrast, we focus on specializing a pretrained multilingual model to languages already seen during pretraining.
-Both approaches are important, as even languages covered during multilingual pretraining can suffer from subpar performance~\cite{wu-dredze-2020-languages, rust-etal-2021-good}.
+We now discuss further related work apart from the studies introduced in \autoref{sec:intro}. \paragraph{Language Adaptive Pretraining (\lapt{}).} \citet{alabi-etal-2022-adapting} adapted XLM-R to up to 20 African languages at the same time instead of specializing on a single language. \citet{ebrahimi-kann-2021-adapt} and \citet{wang-etal-2022-expanding} used resources with much higher language coverage than web-scraped monolingual texts (the Bible and lexicons, respectively) to adapt pretrained multilingual models to unseen languages. \citet{muller-etal-2021-unseen} transliterated unseen languages into Latin script to improve the results when using an existing pretrained vocabulary.

 \paragraph{Adapters.} In contrast to approaches changing all pretrained model weights, \citet{pfeiffer2020-madx} introduce additional adapter modules and only these new weights are changed.
-This is more parameter-efficient than full model adaptation but gradients still have to be backpropagated throughout the model until the first adapter~\citep{adapterdrop}.
+This is more parameter-efficient than full model adaptation, but gradients still need to be backpropagated throughout the model until the first adapter~\citep{adapterdrop}.
 Also, adapters introduce additional computational cost at inference time.

 \paragraph{Bilingual Embedding Alignment.} \citet{vernikos-popescu-belis-2021-subword-mapping} propose SMALA to calculate a mapping between embedding spaces for two languages to find semantically similar tokens across languages.
 They also experiment with initializing the remaining tokens based on this cross-lingual mapping. \wechsel{} \cite{minixhofer-etal-2022-wechsel} aligns word embeddings from two different languages.
 Such alignments operate under the assumption of near-isomorphism between embedding spaces of different languages~\cite{vulic-etal-2020-good}, i.e., that they share a similar geometric structure.
 Recent studies have challenged this assumption, especially for language pairs with typological~\cite{sogaard-etal-2018-limitations, patra-etal-2019-bilingual, ormazabal-etal-2019-analyzing} and resource~\cite{vulic-etal-2020-good,FuXianGengGeWangDongWangDeMelo2020ABSent} differences.
 This is especially detrimental in the case of language model transfer, as we usually transfer from a high-resource language such as English to less-resourced languages with potentially different typology. \focus{} does not require the alignment of embedding spaces.

 For multilingual source models, \wechsel{} also disregards a valuable resource at our disposal: target language tokens that already have pretrained embeddings in the multilingual source model.
 For these tokens, we can copy their pretrained embeddings as a gold standard.
 Obtaining a different initialization is likely to lead to a worse result. \focus{} is well-positioned to take advantage of these pretrained embeddings of target language tokens.